VasAtanasov/dob-hw/m3/README.md

 In settings.yml are located variables for the virtual machines and swarm settings.

-When the main(manager) machines is up a script will be executed in the background to wait for the specified number of nodes to join the swarm so the application to be deployed.
+When the main(manager) machines is up a script with `nohup` will be executed in the background to wait for the specified number of nodes to join the swarm so the application to be deployed.

+You can check the progress of the script in the assets/deploy.out file.

+It can take some time for all services to be healthy and running.

 The web page is on <http://localhost:3001>